How To Make A Profit Buying & Selling Websites

 5. Make an Offer

-If you’ve found a site you like and done the proper background check, then it’s time to make an offer.
+If you’ve found a site you like and have done the proper background check, then it’s time to make an offer.
+Here’s a helpful way to find out how much your website is worth.

 Some website listing sites will have a price listed, but for others, you’ll simply make an offer.